RyanJGibson/_example_oop2/README.md

 Main acts as a 'Mediator' to kick things off.
 A basic 'Factory' design pattern is used to create, remove and update animals.
-Examples of 'finite state' patterns can be observed within the animal modules, and a basic event management system is also demonstrated..
+Examples of 'finite state' patterns can be observed within the animal modules, and a basic event management system is also demonstrated..ok

 Demo available here: http://bigbadspaceship.com/bbss/content/html5_stuff/oop_example/